Nursing Shortage Statistics

 Nurse Hiring Trends Indicate High Vacancy Rate

 The majority of today’s nurses are rapidly approaching retirement.
-In the last 15 years, the percentage of nurses over the age of 50 years old has steadily increased from 33 percent of nurses in the year 2000 to 44.7 percent of nurses in 2008, and more than 55 percent of working nurses over the age of 50 in 2013.
-By 2022, it’s estimated that 551,000 nurses will retire.
 The rate of RN retirement combined with other factors, such as difficulty retaining recent nurse graduates and a reduced capacity in nurse training programs, makes it increasingly difficult to meet the demand for RNs.